karlbecker/chef_slack/README.md

 ## slack_notify Resource Usage

-In your `metadata.rb` you need to add `depends chef_slack'`.
+In your `metadata.rb` you need to add `depends 'chef_slack'`.
 Passing the below will use default attributes

 ```ruby
 slack_notify "Say Summat!"